SresthaP/fizzbuzz/README.md

 	ii) "/statistics" : No input parameters for statistics endpoint.
 Return Map<String, Object> to provide the parameters corresponding to the most used request and           number of hits for the most frequent request.

-4) Access Token to be used "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" for future developement.